5 Steps to Cleaning Up Your Blog Before Year's End

 Update: I no longer use ClickUp for various reasons and have switched over to Notion for all my admin and business operations.
 You can use the same process I outline below in a Notion table.

 Want to get started with Notion?
-Click here to grab the Weekly Planner Template from Jodi Graham!
+Click here to try it for free!

 Keeping track of all your blogs, updating them so they're not dead-ends, and having a system around updating your blog is a huge process for sure.